IbraheemKhaleel/Scalable-Disk-Monitoring/README.md

 # AWS Scalable Disk Monitoring (Ansible + CloudWatch + SSM)

+# Please read the file : Solution Implementation with Architecture.txt provided in the repo for detailed architecture and explanation

 This repository implements a scalable disk utilization monitoring solution for EC2 instances across multiple AWS accounts using **Ansible**, **CloudWatch**, and **SSM**.

 ## Setup